technosoftware-gmbh/opcua-solution-net/README.md

 ## OPC UA Client .NET

-The OPC UA Client .NET offers a fast and easy access to the OPC UA Client technology.
-Develop OPC UA 1.00, 1.01, 1.02, 1.03, 1.04 and 1.05 compliant UA Clients with C# targeting the .NET 7.0 or .NET 6.0.
+The OPC UA Client .NET offers a fast and easy access to the OPC Unified Architecture (UA) technology.
+Develop OPC UA compliant Clients with C# targeting .NET 8.0, .NET 7.0 or .NET 6.0.
+For backward compatibility we also provide .NET 4.8 support.

-.NET 8.0, .NET 7.0 and .NET 6.0 allows allows you develop applications that run on all common platforms available today, including Linux, macOS and Windows 8.1/10 (including embedded/IoT editions) without requiring platform-specific modifications.
+.NET 8.0, .NET 7.0 or .NET 6.0 allows you develop applications that run on all common platforms available today, including Linux, macOS and Windows 8.1/10/11 (including embedded/IoT editions) without requiring platform-specific modifications.

-The OPC UA Client SDK .NET API defines classes which can be used to implement an OPC client capable to access OPC servers supporting different profiles with the same API.
+The **OPC UA Client .NET API** defines classes which can be used to implement an OPC client capable to access OPC servers supporting different profiles with the same API.
 These classes manage client side state information; provide higher level abstractions for OPC tasks such as managing sessions and subscriptions or saving and restoring connection information for later use.

 ## OPC UA Server .NET

-The OPC UA Server .NET offers a fast and easy access to the OPC Unified Architecture (UA) technology.
-Develop OPC UA 1.00, 1.01, 1.02, 1.03, 1.04 and 1.05 compliant Servers with C# targeting targeting the .NET 7.0 or .NET 6.0.
+The OPC UA Server NET offers a fast and easy access to the OPC Unified Architecture (UA) technology.
+Develop OPC UA compliant Servers with C# targeting .NET 8.0, .NET 7.0 or .NET 6.0.
+For backward compatibility we also provide .NET 4.8 support.

-.NET 8.0, .NET 7.0 and .NET 6.0 allows you develop applications that run on all common platforms available today, including Linux, macOS and Windows 8.1/10 (including embedded/IoT editions) without requiring platform-specific modifications.
+.NET 8.0, .NET 7.0 or .NET 6.0 allows you develop applications that run on all common platforms available today, including Linux, macOS and Windows 8.1/10/11 (including embedded/IoT editions) without requiring platform-specific modifications.

 The developer can concentrate on his application and servers can be developed fast and easily without the need to spend a lot of time learning how to implement the OPC Unified Architecture specification.
 The server API is easy to use and many OPC specific functions are handled by the framework.